zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

 In this task, you configure the WebVM with the required software and downloads.

-1. Right-click the Windows Start Menu and select **Windows Powershell (Admin)** to start a terminal session.
+1. Right-click the Windows Start Menu and select **Windows PowerShell (Admin)** to start a terminal session.

    ![Windows Start Menu is highlighted.
 The context menu is open, and Windows Powershell (Admin) is selected.](media/run-powershell-admin.png)